jeffreyhunter77/expressive-test/README.md

 I created this library to experiment with ways to write more succinct and expressive tests.
 I have started to find some patterns that are helpful and would like to share them.

 I hope others will try out what I've been working on and that they'll in turn share how this does or does not help with their particular testing issues.
 Be aware, however, that this is more playground than productized test tool.
 No features should be considered stable.
-Futures versions may drastically change how even fundamental things here work.
+Future versions may drastically change how even fundamental things here work.
 That's sort of the point of a playground.

 I will, however, adhere to semantic versioning.
 An upgrade path, if there ever is one, may require significant rework, but that will be labeled with a major version number change.
 It won't suddenly appear in a minor version bump.